agneym/generate-og-image-2/README.md

 ![](https://github.com/BoyWithSilverWings/generate-og-image/workflows/Run%20tests/badge.svg)

-A GitHub Action that generates Open Graph images from your markdown files.
-It runs on PRs, reads frontmatter config, and creates images for your blog posts.
+A GitHub Action that generates Open Graph images from your markdown files using React components and Takumi.
+Fast, lightweight, and no Chrome dependency required.

+✨ **New in v4.0**: Migrated from Puppeteer to Takumi for better performance, smaller Docker images, and React component support!

 I built this because I was tired of either having no OG images or manually creating them for every post.
 This just automates it based on your existing markdown.